 Our financial statements contain a footnote describing management's assumption regarding our ability to continue as a going concern, which could prevent us from obtaining new financing on reasonable terms or at all.

-Our independent registered public accounting firm included an emphasis of matter in its report that our financial statements, included elsewhere in this prospectus, have been prepared assuming that we will continue as a going concern.
-For the six-month periods ended June 30, 2023 and 2022 and the years ended December 31, 2022 and 2021, we reported net losses of ξ 52.0 million, ξ 21.2 million, ξ 60.7 million and ξ 42.5 million, respectively.
-As of June 30, 2023, we carried forward accumulated tax losses of ξ 355.4 million.
+For the years ended December 31, 2023 and 2022, we reported net losses of €147.7 million and €60.7 million, respectively.
+As of December 31, 2023, we carried forward accumulated tax losses of €459.8 million.
 Recurring losses may cast significant doubt or raise substantial doubt about our ability to continue as a going concern.
 There cannot be any assurance that we will be successful in obtaining necessary financing in the future to continue as a going concern or achieve profitability.
-We expect that we will need to raise additional capital following the completion of this equity offering in order to complete the necessary trials to achieve commercial viability of some or all of our drug candidates.
+We expect that we will need to raise additional capital in order to complete the necessary trials to achieve commercial viability of some or all of our drug candidates.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate research or development plans or commercialization efforts with respect to our products.
 The sale of additional equity may dilute existing shareholders and newly issued shares may contain senior rights and preferences compared to currently outstanding ordinary shares.
 Issued debt securities may contain covenants and limit our ability to pay dividends or make other distributions to our shareholders.
 If we are unable to obtain such additional financing, future operations (such as our clinical development programs) would need to be scaled back or discontinued.
 These factors may raise substantial doubt about our ability to continue as a going concern.